mortillerogino/NESTTraining/README.md

     docker-compose up

 This restarts your docker instances and applies your changes.
-Once everything is started, you can go to Kibana through https://localhost:5601.
+Once everything is started, you can go to Kibana through https://localhost:{your current Kibana port on the .env file}.
+By default, this is 5601.

-The login credentials can be found from the generated passwords still, the elastic username and its corresponding password.
+The login credentials can be found from the generated passwords still, the **elastic username and its corresponding password.**

 ![image: kibana-loading.png](Images/kibana-loading.png)